About MariaDB Backup

 - Using MariaDB Backup for a SST with Galera Cluster, when Data-at-Rest encryption is used.

 To use MariaDB Backup for Galera Cluster SST, the script wsrep_sst_mariabackup.sh is provided and the Galera configuration setting is used:

 wsrep_sst_method = mariabackup

 --export functionality.
-This is planned for the next release.
-In this version you can workaround this limitation by preparing the backup as usual (without the
+In earlier versions, you can workaround this limitation by preparing the backup as usual (without the

-Note that mariabackup 10.2.7 doesn't create empty log files and relies on the
+Note that mariabackup until 10.2.8 doesn't create empty log files and relies on the

 --copy-back action executed by user (which deletes old innodb log files, if any).

 --copy-back or make sure that the data directory is empty before restoring, backups created with mariabackup until 10.2.8 may well become inconsistent/corrupted (because of the presence of leftover InnoDB logs).

 Limitations compared to Percona XtraBackup:

 - Backup tool based encryption (gcrypt) is not supported.